Fanfare Ciocărlia: From village obscurity to European fame: 1996–1999

-Henry Ernst, a German sound engineer who frequently travelled in Romania, returned to northern Romania in October 1996 to search for traditional village musicians.
+Henry Ernst, a German sound engineer who frequently travelled to Romania, returned to northern Romania in October 1996 to search for traditional village musicians.
 In Moldavia, a farmer suggested he head to the small Romani village of Zece Prăjini, where a brass band existed and played at weddings and baptisms.
 Once there, Ernst was introduced to Ioan Ivancea, a local farmer and clarinet player who was considered the leader of the village musicians.
 Ivancea assembled the brass band and they performed for Ernst, who was impressed by their skill level.
 He decided to return to Germany and set up a tour for Fanfare Ciocărlia—as the band had now named themselves—and told the musicians that they should apply for passports.
 Ernst managed to book the band for a series of festival and club dates.
 Afterward, Ernst received a phone call from WDR, a German public broadcasting institution and festival promoter, who wanted to book Fanfare Ciocărlia and was willing to pay a fee that would cover all transport, visas, and other expenses.
 The deal allowed Ernst and his collaborator, Helmut Neumann, to form the management and booking agency Asphalt Tango.

 Fanfare Ciocărlia quickly won a large following in northern Europe, with their powerful brass sound appealing to rock and rave fans as well as world music audiences.
 In 1997, Ernst and Neumann brought the band into Bucharest's Electrecord studio to create their debut album.
 The record, Radio Pașcani, was released on the Berlin label Piranha Musik in 1998 and proved an instant success.
 Radio Pașcani received positive reviews—many reviewers noted that they had never heard a brass band who played with such speed and Eastern flavour—and went on to become one of the biggest-selling albums in Piranha Musik's catalogue (selling over 150,000 copies on CD), making it amongst the most popular Eastern European albums released in the West.